RaccoonGG/FlaskyIPTV_Player/README.md

 ### Browsing & Playback
 - Browse Live TV, VOD, and Series categories with search and tag filtering
+- **All Channels** — a synthetic category aggregates every live channel from the portal into a single browsable list, populated from the prefetched channel pool without extra portal API calls
 - HLS.js in-browser playback with automatic ffmpeg fallback for problematic streams
 - HEVC/H.265 streams are routed through an ffmpeg HLS proxy automatically
 - Favourites — saved per portal in browser storage, survive page reloads
 - Playlist manager — save and quickly reconnect to multiple portals

+#### Tag Bar Filtering
+Above the category list a pill-based tag bar automatically extracts country and content tags from category titles:

+- **Country / region tags** — extracted from category title prefixes (e.g. `US`, `UK`, `CA`, `RS`, `HR`).
+Related country groups are aliased together — selecting `RS` also shows `SR`, `SRB`, and ex-Yugoslavia regional categories
+- **General content tags** — `SPORT` and `24/7` match anywhere in the category title, so a category like `USA | SPORT` appears under both the `USA` country tag and the `SPORT` general tag simultaneously
+- **Locale-aware ordering** — your local country tag (detected from browser locale) appears first in the tag bar, followed by US, CA, UK, then the rest alphabetically
+- Tags are shown on two rows — general tags (top row) and country tags (bottom row)

+#### Global Search
+A search bar above the items list searches across **all categories simultaneously**, not just the currently open one.
+Results show items from any Live, VOD, or Series category matching the query — no need to switch categories manually.

+#### Drag-to-Reorder
+Both category lists and item lists support drag-to-reorder:
+- Drag any category or item row by its handle to reposition it
+- Custom order is saved per portal and persists across sessions
+- Custom ordering is suspended when a tag filter or search is active, restoring the natural portal order for filtered views

+#### Hide / Show Items
+Any item in the list can be hidden via its `…` context menu:
+- Hidden items are invisible in the normal browse view
+- A **Hidden Items manager** in the FAB (⚡) actions drawer lists all hidden items for the current mode, with per-item restore buttons and a Clear All option
+- Hidden item lists are saved per portal in browser storage

 ### Multi-View (`multiview_addon.py`)